Self administration of medication in hospital

-Ref: C-466/BG/Maternity/Self administration of medication in hospital v3
+Ref: C-466/BG/Maternity/Self administration of medication in hospital v4

-Usually, when you come into hospital the nursing/midwifery staff store and administer your medication.
-Self-administration of medication is when you, the patient, are given responsibility for safely storing and taking your own medicines whilst in hospital.
+Usually, when you come into hospital the nursing/midwifery staff store and administer your pain relief along with any other medication you may need.
+Self-administration of pain relief is when you, the patient, are given responsibility for safely storing and taking your own simple pain relief whilst in hospital.

 What is the reason for self-administration?

-Following delivery of your baby, self administration of pain relief allows you greater control of your analgesia.
+Following the birth of your baby, self administration of pain relief allows you greater control of your analgesia.
 You can take it when you need it and without delay, this should help improve your pain control and allow you to develop a good analgesia routine before discharge.

 What does self-administration involve?